 The bottom line: a once-a-year review of the plastic in your wallet can have a big payoff.

 Prefer to take the wheel yourself?
-Open a discount brokerage account at Questrade where you can buy ETFs for free.
-It’s our top choice for the best online brokerage in Canada, and you can build your own couch potato indexing strategy on the cheap.
-An all-in-one asset allocation ETF like VBAL or VGRO provides instant global diversification and costs just 0.25%.
-Open a Questrade account and get $50 in free trades.
+Open a discount brokerage account where you can build your own portfolio on the cheap.
+Some brokerages even allow you to trade for free.
+From there, it’s easy: an all-in-one asset allocation ETF like VBAL or VGRO provides instant global diversification and costs just 0.25%.

 7. Disaster-Proof Your Finances